formal-land/coq-of-ocaml/README.md

 * partial support of polymorphic variants 🌊
 * partial support of extensible types 🌊
 * ignores side-effects outside of a monad ❌
+* no object-oriented programming ❌

 Even in case of errors, we try to generate some Coq code along with an error message.
 The generated Coq code should be readable and with a size similar to the OCaml source.
-The generated Coq code does not necessarily compile after a first try.
+The generated code does not necessarily compile after a first try.
 This can be due to various errors, such as name collisions.
-Do not hesitate to fix these errors by updating the OCaml source.
-If you want more assistance, contact us by creating an issue.
+Do not hesitate to fix these errors by updating the OCaml source accordingly.
+If you want more assistance, please contact us by opening an issue in this repository.

 ## License
 MIT (open-source software)